Apprenticeships

 Depending on the programme, you can gain a Foundation Degree (Level 4), a Bachelor’s degree (Level 6) or a Master’s degree (Level 7).

-How does studying fit around working?
+How does studying for an apprenticeship fit around working?

 Apprenticeships are designed to fit around your job commitments, with study time agreed with your employer.